Am I an abusive person?

 Knowing the signs of abusive behaviour and how you can change

-Many people are victims of abuse, and many men and women can find themselves becoming abusive too.
+Many people are victims of abuse, and many people can find themselves becoming abusive too.
 If you are worried you are an abusive person, admitting this is the first step to changing your behaviour.
 You can only change once you accept that your behaviour is abusive and needs to stop.

 Most people are aware of the obvious signs of abuse such as punching, kicking, preventing partners from having contact with their family etc. However, abuse usually starts off in a much more subtle way and you may be exhibiting abusive behaviour without realising it.